Nepanthia belcheri: Biology

 Nepanthia belcheri is a hermaphrodite and can reproduce both sexually and asexually.
 The gonads generally produce oocytes, but in some, no spermatogenic material is present, so they function as ovaries, while others produce sperm and function as testes.
 Sexual reproduction takes place in October and November.
 The eggs have large yolk sacs so the larvae are probably lechithotrophic, living on the nutrients already present in the eggs.
 Reproducing sexually allows the species to disperse to new locations in a way it could not do if it relied entirely on asexual reproduction.
 The lifespan is at least four years.

 During its second and third years, when it is actively growing and its arm length is either about 15 or 22 mm, N. belcheri can reproduce by fragmentation.
 A furrow appears on the disc which gradually deepens, and the two sides of the starfish pull away from each other.
 The disc is torn into two portions and over time, new arms grow on each section.
 As a result, the new individuals are asymmetric and often have six or seven arms of varying lengths.
 The original arms grow more slowly than the new ones so that, by the time the arm length reaches 27 mm, all the arms are much the same length.
 After fission, the gonads regress and individuals that previously had mature female gonads become masculinized, developing male-type gonads.
-Many larger individuals provide evidence from the varying lengths of their arms that they have divided by fission on several different occasions.
+Many larger individuals provide evidence from the varying lengths of their arms that they have divided by fission on several occasions.